vn971/rua/README.md

 ## Limitations

 * This tool focuses on AUR packages only, you cannot `-Suy` your system with it.
-Use pacman for that.
+Please use pacman for that.
 * Optional dependencies (optdepends) are not installed.
 They are skipped.
-Check them out manually when you review PKGBUILD.
+Please check them out manually when you review PKGBUILD.
 * The tool does not handle versions.
 It will always install the latest version possible, and it will always assume that latest version is enough.
 * Development packages such as "-git" packages are only rebuilt when running `rua upgrade --devel`.
 No version checks are done to avoid unnecessary rebuilds.
 Merge requests welcomed.
 * Unless you explicitly enable it, builds do not share user home (~).
 This may result in maven/npm/cargo/whatever dependencies re-downloading with each build.
 See [safety](#safety) section below on how to whitelist certain directories.